Using a Chromebook

 - Click Connect. * If your Chromebook says no connection, you will restart and put your credentials in a second time before it connects.

-- You will then receive a message that the chromebook is managed by Gwinnett County Public Schools and will be asked to log on to the chromebook.
+- You may receive a message that the chromebook is managed by Gwinnett County Public Schools and will be asked to log on to the chromebook.

 3. Log onto the Chromebook